Optical Filters are elements with specific spectral transmission characteristics.

 Dielectric filters (Interference Filters) absorb very little light.
 The functionality is based on reflection of the unwanted spectral regions based on optical interference within the layer structure of the filter coating.

-These optical filters can be manufactured for use in the UV, visible and IR.
+These filters can be manufactured as UV, visible and IR optical filters.

 Interference filters have a complex coating structure consisting of several layers.
 They allow high transmission for a sharply limited wavelength range and also a high blocking of the remaining spectrum.